OpenWaterAnalytics/EPANET-Matlab-Toolkit/README.md

 * [EPANET 2.1](https://github.com/OpenWaterAnalytics/epanet)

 # How to use the Toolkit #
+Detailed examples on how to use the toolkit can be found in the [publication](https://zenodo.org/record/831493#.W9B69PZRXIV) of the Toolkit , together with the [code](https://zenodo.org/record/437778).
+A presentation of its use is also provided [here](https://github.com/KIOS-Research/CCWI2016/blob/master/CCWI2016/Presentation/Eliades_CCWI2016.ppt).

-Download the folder `Download ZIP`, set the run path in Matlab within the saved folder, and run `RunTests.m`.
+To start, you need to download the folder from GitHub (e.g., `Download ZIP`), set the run path in Matlab within the saved folder, and run `RunTests.m`.
 This will execute all the commands which have been implemented in the Class.

-Example:
+Minimum Example:

 d=epanet('Net1.inp')